-- Valiant Art LLC The Bank's executive officer's immediate relative owns Valiant Art LLC - TDB Securities LLC (former TDB Capital LLC), TDB Asset Management SC LLC The companies are subsidiaries of TDB Capital LLC (former United Banking corporation LLC), the shareholder of the Bank - MIK An associate (see Note 15) - Mongol General Leasing LLC and its subsidiaries ("MGLL") The Bank owns 10% equity interest in MGLL and the company is owned by close family member of beneficial owner of the Bank - National News Corporation LLC ("NNC") The Bank owns 9.85% equity interest in NCC and the Bank's beneficial owner is BOD member of the company - NNC Publishing LLC, JCDecaux LLC The companies are subsidiaries of NNC - CNB Consulting LLC ("CNB") CEO of CNB is immediate family member of the beneficial owner of the Bank - Absolute Management LLC The company is owned by close family member of beneficial owner of the Bank - Times Media Corporation The company is subsidiary of TDB Capital LLC - Supreme 17 LLC The company is owner of MNREC LLC in which Bank holds 10% ownership. - Mongolian National Rare Earth Corporation LLC ("MNREC") The Bank owns 10% equity shares. - Key management personnel Key management personnel are those individuals who have the authority and responsibility for planning and exercising power to directly or indirectly control the activities of the Bank and its employees.
+- Valiant Art LLC The Bank's executive officer's immediate relative owns Valiant Art LLC - TDB Securities LLC (former TDB Capital LLC), TDB Asset Management SC LLC, Supreme 17 Holding Limited The companies are subsidiaries of TDB Capital LLC (former United Banking corporation LLC), the shareholder of the Bank. - Mongolian National Rare Earth Corporation LLC ("MNREC") Supreme 17 Holding Limited owns 90 % equity interest. - MIK An associate (see Note 15) - Mongol General Leasing LLC and its subsidiaries ("MGL") The Bank owns 10% equity interest in MGL and the company is owned by close family member of beneficial owner of the Bank - National News Corporation LLC ("NNC") The Bank owns 9.85% equity interest in NNC and the Bank's beneficial owner is a BoD member of the company - NNC Publishing LLC, JCDecaux LLC The companies are subsidiaries of NNC - CNB Consulting LLC ("CNB") CEO of CNB is immediate family member of the beneficial owner of the Bank - Absolute Management LLC The company is owned by close family member of beneficial owner of the Bank - Times Media Corporation The company is subsidiary of TDB Capital LLC - Key management personnel Key management personnel are those individuals who have the authority and responsibility for planning and exercising power to directly or indirectly control the activities of the Bank and its employees.
 The Bank considers the members of the Board of Directors, Executive officers and their immediate relatives to be related parties.